LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

    Mark *italic text* with one asterisk.
 Mark **bold text** with two asterisks.
 Mark ``monospaced text`` with two backquotes.

+As single backquotes have different purposes in Markdown (monospaced text) and reStructuredText (domain- or application-dependent meaning), never use them.
+This also avoids doubts if there's an inline formatting typo in text meant to be rendered as monospaced text (usually inline code fragments).

 Diagrams
 --------